thejmazz/UofTBiohacks/static/src/markdown/faq.md

 ### Where, when, how?

 UofT BioHacks 2018 will take place on March 17th-18th, 2018.
 It will be a two day event hosted in University College.
-Applications will be accepted starting February 16th 2018!

-### What is the theme of UofT BioHacks 2018?

-Rethinking Genome Annotation.
+Applications are now open!

 ### Will this event run overnight?

 Yes!

-We want to have as much hacking time as possible so prepare to stay overnight!
+### Will there be food?

+Yes!
+Full meals, snacks and plenty of coffee will be provided!!

+email us at bcbbiohacks2018@gmail.com if you have any dietary restrictions

+### Are there any prizes awarded?

+Yes!
+Prizes will be awarded for the different challanges based on submissions and presentations so put your best foot forward!!

 ### Does registration guarantee a space at UofT BioHacks 2018?